Hennzau/dora-koch/robots/reachy2/README.md

 and dexterous arms, Reachy1 can interact naturally with its environment.
 It supports various programming languages and tools, making it accessible for a wide range of applications in academia and industry.

-## Assembling

-Check the [ASSEMBLING.md](ASSEMBLING.md) file for instructions on how to assemble the robot from scratch using the provided parts from the [AlexK Low Cost Robot](https://github.com/AlexanderKoch-Koch/low_cost_robot)

 ## Installation

 Check the [INSTALLATION.md](INSTALLATION.md) file for instructions on how to install the required software and